The Best Vegan and Vegetarian Food in Madrid

 Papas con mojo (salt-crusted potatoes with a tangy dipping sauce), fried green peppers, a garlicky tomato salad and multi-colored bean and vegetable spreads are wonderful options for vegan tapas!

-Vegetarian tapas and raciones
+Vegetarian tapas in Madrid

 Tortilla española/de patatas: ubiquitous egg and potato omelet (like a big frittata!) that is available at most bars and restaurants throughout the day